 - First, you need to download the Google Translate extension from the Opera extensions store:

-Start Opera browser.
+- Start the Opera browser.

-On the next page, find the search field and type "Google Translate”.
+- On the next page, find the search field and type "Google Translate."

-To translate the entire page you need to click anywhere on the page with the right mouse button and in the drop-down menu, select Google Translate, and then click translate this page to Spanish, for example.
+Right-click anywhere on the page, and in the drop-down menu, select Google Translate, and then click translate this page to Spanish, for example.